 - active gas piepline mapping and data submission requirements for operators

-Written comments on the proposed regulatory action will be accepted until 5:00 pm on November 10, 2017.
-Additionally, public comment hearings are scheduled to be held in two locations:
+Written comments on the proposed regulatory action were accepted until 5:00 pm on November 10, 2017.
+Additionally, public comment hearings were scheduled to be held in two locations:

 - Los Angeles - November 8, 2017, 1:00 pm - 4:00 pm.
 Ronald Reagan Building, 300 South Spring Street, Los Angeles, CA 90013

 - Bakersfield - November 9, 2017, 4:00 pm - 7:00 pm.
 Four Points by Sheraton, 5101 California Avenue, Bakersfield, CA 93309

 More information on the comments, draft regulations, and Notice of Proposed Rulemaking Action can be found

 Once finalized, the new regulations will go into effect at the start of 2018.

 Natural Gas Storage Regulations